dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

     });
 ```

-We can also access the `CancellationToken` through the `IResolverContext`.
+The `CancellationToken` can also be accessed through the `IResolverContext`.

 ```csharp
 descriptor